willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 KlipperScreen is an amazing piece of software but unfortunally lacks the level of plugin integration I needed for this project.
 I hope in the future to have changes integrated so that this becomes a layered install at most.
 Until then you must follow these install directions closely:

 ## Installation
 Install and setup a base KlipperScreen from the original source.
 Get it working.
 Don't skip this step because I cannot help with basic KlipperScreen and system setup.
+Once you have that installed and working, log into you Rasberry Pi and execute the following commands.
+You can cut'n'paste...

     > cd ~/KlipperScreen
     > git remote set-url origin https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition.git